 On March 24, 2023, the Company entered into the Sixth Amendment to the 2020 Credit Facility (the "Sixth Amendment") effective March 30, 2023.
-The Sixth Amendment, among other things, increased the Maximum Consolidated Net Leverage Ratio (as defined in the 2020 Credit Facility), with the first, second and third quarters of 2023 increasing to 4.50:1.00.
-In the fourth quarter of 2023 and the first quarter of 2024, the Maximum Consolidated Net Leverage Ratio declines to 4.25:1.00 and 4.00:1.00, respectively.
-In all subsequent quarters, the Maximum Consolidated Senior Net Leverage Ratio will be fixed at 3.00:1.00 and the Maximum Consolidated Net Leverage Ratio will be fixed at 4.00:1.00.
-Also, the Sixth Amendment reduced the minimum Consolidated Fixed Charge Coverage Ratio (as defined in the 2020 Credit Facility) to 1.10:1.00 through the first quarter of 2024 and in all subsequent quarters the ratio will be fixed at 1.25:1.00.
+The Sixth Amendment, among other things, increased the Maximum Consolidated Net Leverage Ratio (as defined in the 2020 Credit Facility), for the first, second and third quarters of 2023 to 4.50:1.00.
+In the fourth quarter of 2023 and the first quarter of 2024, the Maximum Consolidated Net Leverage Ratio declined to 4.25:1.00 and 4.00:1.00, respectively.
+Also, the Sixth Amendment reduced the minimum Consolidated Fixed Charge Coverage Ratio (as defined in the 2020 Credit Facility) to 1.10:1.00 through the first quarter of 2024.
 The Sixth Amendment reduced the maximum borrowings allowed under the 2020 Revolving Credit Facility from \$100 million to \$75 million and the sublimit available for letters of credit was reduced from \$30 million to \$20 million.
-In addition, the Sixth Amendment replaced LIBOR with the Secured Overnight Financing Rate ("SOFR") as the alternative rate that may be used by the Company for calculating interest owed under the 2020 Credit Facility with the margin now fixed at 4.5%.
-In conjunction with the Sixth Amendment, the Company made a \$75 million prepayment that was applied to the final payment due upon maturity in March 2025 of approximately \$200.4 million.
+In addition, the Sixth Amendment replaced LIBOR with SOFR as the alternative rate available to the Company for calculating interest owed under the 2020 Credit Facility with the margin fixed at 4.5%.
+In conjunction with the Sixth Amendment, the Company made a \$75 million prepayment that was applied to the final payment due upon maturity in March 2025.
 The \$75 million prepayment was almost entirely funded with the net proceeds from the Private Placement and the sales of our interest rate swap.
-Debt issuance costs associated with the Sixth Amendment totaled \$1.7 million and are being amortized on a straight-line basis over the remaining life of the 2020 Credit Facility to Interest expense, net.
+Debt issuance costs associated with the Sixth Amendment totaled \$1.7 million and were being amortized on a straight-line basis over the remaining life of the 2020 Credit Facility and were written off in conjunction with the early extinguishment of the 2020 Credit Facility on June 21, 2024.

-The Company's interest rates under the 2020 Term Loan for the three months ended March 31, 2023 benefited from a hedge instrument that was in place, specifically a fixed rate swap, which was sold in March 2023 (see Note 10).
-As a result of the fixed rate swap sold in March 2023, the ongoing interest rate is based upon U.S. dollar SOFR plus a fixed margin of 4.5%.
-The Company was in compliance with all covenants of the 2020 Credit Facility at both March 31, 2024 and December 31, 2023, including the current Consolidated Net Leverage Ratio calculation that considers the Company's debt to include Preferred Stock.
+The Company's interest rates under the 2020 Term Loan for the six months ended June 30, 2023 benefited from a hedge instrument that was in place, specifically a fixed rate swap, which was sold in March 2023 (see Note 10).
+As a result of the fixed rate swap sold in March 2023, the ongoing interest rate was based upon U.S. dollar SOFR plus a fixed margin of 4.5%.
+The Company was in compliance with all covenants of the 2020 Credit Facility at December 31, 2023, including the current Consolidated Net Leverage Ratio calculation that considered the Company's debt to include Preferred Stock.

-The Company had the following outstanding borrowings, unamortized debt issuance costs, letters of credit, interest rates, and remaining borrowing capacity under the 2020 Credit Facility as of March 31, 2024 and December 31, 2023:
+The Company had the following outstanding borrowings, unamortized debt issuance costs and original issue discount, letters of credit, interest rates, and remaining borrowing capacity under the 2024 Credit Facility and the 2020 Credit Facility as of June 30, 2024 and December 31, 2023, respectively: